bensiu123/svelte-firebase-example/README.md

 This project mainly follows instruction from [Building CRUD application svelte firebase](https://blog.logrocket.com/building-crud-application-svelte-firebase/), with all code being changed to TypeScript to have a better understanding on the mechanism.

+Query on blog posts are modified to be realtime update.
+It is to test the firebase firestore realtime update `onSnapshot` feature.

 In this project, `carbon-components-svelte` is used as UI component library.

 ## Features